Bennylave/ydnatl/README.md

 # YDNATL

 YDNATL is a Python library that lets you build HTML docs using simple classes.
-It's great for apps that need HTML generation or rendering, so you can skip the hassle of writing HTML by hand or using a templating engine.
+It's great for apps that need HTML generation, so you can skip the hassle of writing HTML by hand or using a templating engine.

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://buymeacoffee.com/underwulf)